Description

 Applying this definition to our asset in some examples:

-• The maximum days below previous high over 5 years of iShares Currency Hedged MSCI Switzerland ETF is 157 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum time in days below previous high water mark of 157 days in the last 5 years of iShares Currency Hedged MSCI Switzerland ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)

 AveDuration: